Why Do You Need To Research Your Plastic Surgeon

 Some plastic surgeons may choose to have a surety bond instead of insurance, if they have the resources to do so.
 The premiums for plastic surgery malpractice insurance are so very high that is often easier and less expensive in the long run to carry a bond.
 A surety bond means the surgeon either has the funds or liquid assets, or maintains an irrevocable letter of credit, set aside that is equal to the maximum award amount for that.
 However, several states require liability insurance.

-Factors that may determine whether or not your surgeon chooses to have insurance may be, region of the country, state requirements, the medical specialty, assets, or requirements of group practices or premises.
+Factors that may determine whether or not your surgeon chooses to have insurance may be region of the country, state requirements, the medical specialty, assets, or requirements of group practices or premises.
 So do not be alarmed if your surgeon does not carry liability insurance as his medical license will more than likely require that he have comparable coverage in asset form.
 Also, doctors who choose not to carry traditional liability insurance are usually required to post such information in plain view in their office, or on documents made readily available to their patients.

-Researching A Surgeon's Malpractice History
+Researching a Surgeon's Malpractice History

-If you do find that your plastic surgeon has been involved in a recent lawsuit, ask why.
-Understand that anyone can file a lawsuit against a doctor at anytime, whether they have a good reason or not.
+If you do find that your plastic surgeon has been involved in a recent lawsuit, ask for details on the case.
+Understand that anyone can file a lawsuit against a surgeon at any time, whether they have a good reason or not.
 A malpractice lawsuit may be filed simply because the results were not what the patient expected or because something unforeseen arose, such as undiagnosed medical conditions or anesthesia complications.
-Most successful malpractice suits must prove that the surgeon was negligent, but cases are won where no negligence is proven.
-Negligence occurs when the attending surgeon or surgeons have administered care that was substandard in that particular medical community or specialty.
+Most successful malpractice suits must prove that the surgeon was negligent; however, some cases are won where negligence is not proven.
+Negligence occurs when the attending surgeon(s) have administered care that was substandard in that particular medical community or specialty.
 Unfortunately, it is becoming increasingly difficult to determine when surgeons are victims of frivolous lawsuits or when patients were the victims.
-Most plastic surgeons will not come out and tell you if they have been involved in a lawsuit although you do have the right to ask.
+Most plastic surgeons will not divulge whether or not they have been involved in a lawsuit; however, you reserve the right to ask.

 So how do you go about researching malpractice cases?
 You can go to the courthouse in the county in which your surgeon practices and perform a search for litigations, arbitrations, trials, etc. in the civil index.
 You can ask the county clerk's office for specific instructions on how to do this.
 Some courts ask that you pay a fee for copies of the documents.
 Some malpractice information may be located in the Superior Court Office rather than in the county courts.